 Best For: All skin types and hair

 Sourced from deep within the mountain range of Morocco, Samolitis says this type of clay is formed by natural volcanic and geothermal activity.
 With a more mineral component, this dirt-made clay mask has been a ritual of Northern African women for many centuries — and for good reason.
 Dermatologist and Chief Medical Officer at FaceMDPlus, Jenny Sobera, M.D., adds it is especially effective for removing dirt and impurities, thanks to its high concentration of silica and magnesium.
 For those who have acne-prone pores or uneven skin tones, it can help clear up spots and tighten pores, she adds.

 Another fun fact?
 It is not only ideal for your skin but your locks, too, since it offers moisturizing, softening and soothing benefits.
-If you suffer from an itchy scalp or can’t seem to get those roots to stay healthy, Samolitis recommends this multi-tasking formula as your rescue product.
+If you suffer from an itchy scalp or can not seem to get those roots to stay healthy, Samolitis recommends this multi-tasking formula as your rescue product.
 As a hydrating clay, it offers the same benefits to your pores as it does to your hair — moisture, silkiness — making it ideal for those who have dry skin year-round or specifically in the winter when cooler temperatures wreak havoc.
 Samolitis suggests using this type of clay on your face once or twice a week, and the same for your hair if you need it.